gbafana25/hn-mobile/README.md

 - [x] item class

 ## TODO
-- figure out how to get `client.enqueue call into function`
+- preview text from webpages/have button to open in browser
 - make space between entries smaller
-- get icons for navigation bar